yuanhangtangle/SERVER_QA/idea.md

 >
 > @e-mail: yuanhangtangle@gmail.com
 >
-> @description: a QA robot that provides convenience for issue related to the servers in NLP group
+> @description: a QA robot that provides convenience for issues related to the servers in NLP group

 ## Pipeline
 ```mermaid